 Cardiovascular diseases are the leading cause of death in developed countries.
 Of note, the adult mammalian heart cannot efficiently generate new cardiac muscle cells in response to injury.
 Importantly, the cellular processes and regulatory mechanisms involved in heart growth and development during embryogenesis can be exploited to repair the injured adult heart.
 In this context, identifying key molecules controlling cardiac cell differentiation is a major challenge for regenerative medicine.
 Thus, the findings have potential for translation into the clinics as they may help developing novel strategies for cardiomyocyte generation for heart regenerative purposes.

-Arnaud Métais, Isabelle Lamsoul, Armelle Melet, Sandrine Uttenweiler-Joseph, Renaud Poincloux, Sonia Stefanovic, Amélie Valière, Anne Gonzalez de Peredo, Alexandre Stella, Odile Burlet-Schiltz, Stéphane Zaffran, Pierre G. Lutz* and Christel Moog-Lutz*.
 The Asb2α-filamin A axis is essential for actin cytoskeleton remodeling during heart development.
-Circulation Research.
-Published ahead of print January 26, 2018
+(2018) Arnaud Métais, Isabelle Lamsoul, Armelle Melet, Sandrine Uttenweiler-Joseph, Renaud Poincloux, Sonia Stefanovic, Amélie Valière, Anne Gonzalez de Peredo, Alexandre Stella, Odile Burlet-Schiltz, Stéphane Zaffran, Pierre G. Lutz* and Christel Moog-Lutz*.
+Circulation Research 122(6):e34-e48

 This work was performed in collaboration with the groups of Dr. Odile Burlet-Schiltz (IPBS, CNRS/Université de Toulouse) and Dr. Stéphane Zaffran (Université d’Aix Marseille, INSERM U1251, Centre de Génétique Médicale de Marseille).